Ember.Route Class

 // By default, changes to controller query param properties

-// cause the URL to update via pushState
+// cause the URL to update via pushState, which means an

 // item will be added to the browser's history, allowing